lauriebelch/OrthoDocs/README.md

 **Installing dependencies**

-## some info on how to manually install dependencies if you want ##
+Add some info on how to manually install dependencies

 ## Simple Usage